GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 sp_path <- ebirdst_download(species =  "easmea", tifs_only = FALSE)
 ```

-Now that we have all of this data downloaded and in our workspace, we can move on to analyzing it.
+Now that we have all of the data downloaded and in our R workspace, we can move on to analyzing it.

 <br>